Harrisville, Rhode Island

-Harrisville is a census-designated place (CDP) and village in the town of Burrillville in Providence County, Rhode Island, United States.
+Harrisville is a census-designated place (CDP) and village in the town of Burrillville, Rhode Island.
 The population was 1,605 at the 2010 census.
 Much of the community composes a historic district listed on the National Register of Historic Places.
 The village was named after nineteenth century manufacturer Andrew Harris.
-Previously, the village was named Rhodesville, after Captain William Rhodes, an eighteenth century privateer.
+It was previously named Rhodesville, after eighteenth-century privateer Captain William Rhodes.

 Geography

 Harrisville is located at 41°58′7″N 71°40′48″W (41.968481, -71.680011).